Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Defenses and Anonymity Properties

 An additional side effect of the proposed approach is the resilience $h_S$ obtains against certain information leakage attacks.
 This phenomenon occurs since $h_S$ is trained with a substitute training dataset, whose marginal distribution is different from that of the original data.
 In this section, we experimentally evaluate the resilience of $h_S$ against membership inference (MI) attacks.

-In MI attacks the adversary tries to determine whether a given datapoint belongs to the training dataset, based on the output of $h_S$.
+In MI attacks, the adversary tries to determine whether a given datapoint belongs to the training dataset, based on the output of $h_S$.
 For a classifier $h_T$ trained on the real training data, we expect a statistically different behavior on its output when presented with data that were used to train it than when presented with data that were not used to train it.
 This difference can be exploited by an adversary to learn whether a datapoint belongs to the training set or not.
 However, since we use a very different dataset from the real training dataset which also follows different distribution, we hypothesize that it is possible to negate the effect of the MI attack for $h_S$.
-We follow in this experiment the approach from \cite{shokri2017membership}, but we simplify it.
-Instead of using shadow models trained on synthetic data to imitate the performance of the target classifier ($h_S$), we assume that we have auxiliary information in the form of a-priori knowledge of whether data belong to the training or test set of the target model.
+We follow in this experiment the approach from Shokri et al. \citeyear{shokri2017membership}, but we simplify it.
+Instead of using shadow models trained on synthetic data to imitate the performance of the target classifier ($h_S$), we assume that we have auxiliary information in the form of a-priori knowledge of whether data belongs to the training or test set of the target model.
 Thus, we train a new classifier $h_{mi}$ on the ouput of $h_S$ to recognize whether a datapoint belongs to the training set of $h_S$ or not.
 We evaluate the success of the attack with the use of kappa statistic since this is a two class problem (belong to train or to the test set), and we use the Apnea-ECG and A3 datasets for evaluation.
-Additionally, we apply the attack to $h_T$.
-Thus, we compare how successful the attack is when applied to a classifier which has been trained directly with the real data than when it is applied to $h_S$ i.e., a classifier trained with the AM stimuli in place of the real data.
-We use the same $ID$ architecture used for the previous experiments, for $h_S$ and for $h_T$.
-For $h_{mi}$ we used a small 4-layer fully connected network with 30-50 neurons per layer and elu activations.
-We trained $h_S$ and $h_T$ for Apnea-ECG and A3 for 100 and 10 epochs respectively.
-For both datasets we did not use the whole dataset but a randomly drawn sample of size 1000 for Apnea-ECG (500 training and 500 test) and 15000 for A3 (7500 training and 7500 test).
-In both cases we used 66.6\% of the dataset to train $h_{mi}$ and 33.3\% to evaluate.
-The experiment was repeated five times.
+Additionally, we apply the attack to $h_T$, i.e., the Teacher, which is a similar model to the Student classifier $h_S$ that has been trained with real data instead of stimuli.
+Thus, we compare how successful the attack is when applied to (1) a classifier which has been trained directly with the real data and (2) to $h_S$ i.e., a classifier trained with the AM stimuli in place of the real data.
+We use the $ID$ architecture from the experiments of Section 5, as $h_S$ and $h_T$.
+We use for $h_{mi}$ a small 4-layer fully connected network with 30-50 neurons per layer and relu activations.
+We train $h_S$ and $h_T$ for Apnea-ECG and A3 for 100 and 10 epochs respectively.
+For both datasets we do not use the whole dataset but a randomly drawn sample of size 1000 for Apnea-ECG (500 training and 500 test) and 15000 for A3 (7500 training and 7500 test).
+In both cases we use 66.6\% of the dataset to train $h_{mi}$ and 33.3\% to evaluate.
+The experiment is repeated five times.